Illustration style

 4. Objects

-A collection of typical objects and concepts from medical and healthcare.
+A collection of typical objects and concepts from medical and healthcare scenarios.

 Avatar design

-For illustrations we do not show a specific face or facial details.
+For illustrations, we do not show a specific face or facial details.
 The demands on an avatar are different.
-To get into a personal conversation with the user, the avatar has to be more emotional than other illustrations.
-Due to this, it is allowed to show the avatar's face and different postures to help interaction with the end customer.
-The requirements for colors and simplicity on the previous pages are still valid here.
+To have a personal conversation with the user, the avatar must be more emotional than other illustrations.
+Thus, we can show the avatar's face and different postures to suggest interactions with the end customer.
+The requirements for colors and simplicity on the previous pages remain valid.

 An illustration that shows how avatars are designed at HARTMANN.